People like to make jokes about gonorrhea.

 Over the past decade, gonorrhea has gradually developed resistance to several antibiotics.
 In most countries, there is only one class of antibiotics, cephalosporins, that reliably treat all gonorrhea infections.
 In other parts of the world, the situation is even worse.
 In Japan, Spain and France, for example, strains of gonorrhea resistant to ceftriaxone — considered the last line of defense against the disease — are cropping up.
 Doctors have responded by prescribing higher doses or combining antibiotics.

 To keep existing drug weapons from being rendered useless, GARDP has allocated $50 million for research and development over the next few years.

-A new kind of antibiotic, called zoliflodacin, developed by the private company, Entasis, has been shown to be safe and effective in preliminary clinical trials completed in late 2016.
+A new kind of antibiotic, called zoliflodacin, developed by the private company Entasis, has been shown to be safe and effective in preliminary clinical trials completed in late 2016.
 The clinical trials were coordinated and funded in part by the U.S. National Institute of Allergies and Infectious Diseases.
 Larger clinical trials will start in the U.S., South Africa and Thailand in late 2018.
-The goal is for private-public partnerships that allow private companies to market the drug in richer countries and public health agencies and non-profits to distribute it in poorer countries that might not be able to afford it.
+The goal is for private-public partnerships that allow private companies to market the drug in richer countries and public health agencies and nonprofits to distribute it in poorer countries that might not be able to afford it.

 One way to fight resistant gonorrhea would be to develop fast and cheap lab tests that doctors could use to diagnose antibiotic resistance.
-If a lab test told doctors within a few hours or less what antibiotics would work on a person's gonorrhea, they could tailor the drug regimen, saving the most powerful antibiotics for the most resistant cases.
+If a lab test told doctors within a few hours or less which antibiotics would work on a person's gonorrhea, they could tailor the drug regimen, saving the most powerful antibiotics for the most resistant cases.

 "It's reasonable to be hopeful," says Klausner.
 He notes that there have been promising developments for rapid, cheap and portable laboratory tests for infectious diseases in developing countries, including one for HIV.